raspberrypi/style-guide/style-guide.md

 ###R

 *   RAM – random access memory
-*   Raspberry Pi – plural Raspberry Pis
+*   Raspberry Pi – plural Raspberry Pis.
+Do not abbreviate, however much you want to.
+*   Raspberry Pi 1, Raspberry Pi 2, Raspberry Pi 3B+, Raspberry Pi 4 etc.
 *   Raspberry Pi Foundation
-*   Raspberry Pi Zero W (not 'Wireless'): confirmed by Eben, 10/03/17
 *   Raspberry Pi Weekly (a weekly email newsletter)
-*   Raspi/Raspis and RPi/RPis are the only appropriate abbreviations of Raspberry Pi.
+*   Raspberry Pi Zero
+*   Raspberry Pi Zero W (not 'Wireless')
 *   Raspbian
 *   Raspbian Lite
 *   re- – close up this prefix with root words unless the root word starts with an e  or a capital letter.
 If it does, hyphenate.
 There are exceptions to this rule for the avoidance of confusion with other words: *re-create, re-cover, re-sent.*